apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 Ansible Bonuses
 ***************

-These roles don't require a lab environment to be useful to Ops teams.
+These roles don't require a lab environment to be useful to operations (ops) teams.

 The to_api role
 ===============